UKFELs/Puffin/README.md

 and radiation field, and instead utilizes an algorithm which is much more similar to a Particle-In-Cell (PIC) code methodology.

-In addition, some accelerator componenets are included, and together with the lack of restrictions, means it may model:
+In addition, some accelerator components are included for simulation of the 'realistic' undulator line, and together with the lack of restrictions, means it may model:
   - The full, broad bandwidth frequency spectrum, limited only by the Niquist frequency of the mesh
   - Full electron beam transport
   - Transport of large energy spread beams through the undulator, and the radiation emitted from these beams